-- (a) suspension from the University for a term to be set by the hearing board (during which, credit gained at another institution cannot be transferred back to SMU); - (b) expulsion from the University.
+- (a) Educational sanction - (b) Judicial Reprimand - (c) Displinary Probation for a term set by the hearing board - (d) Deferred sanctions for a term set by the hearing board - (e) Suspension from the University for a term to be set by the hearing board (during which, credit gained at another institution cannot be transferred back to SMU); - (f) Expulsion from the University. - (g) If the student receives a sanction involving a probationary period or higher, the student's parents will be notified.